 I read a great post recently written by Cathy from Between the Lines book blog.
 Cathy shared some of the opening lines from books she’s read over the past twelve months that drew her in.
 It was a wonderful collection.
 You can read it HERE.

-With the release of my new young adult urban fantasy book, Oath Breaker on the horizon (8th June 2017 with BHC Press) I thought I’d do a twist on Cathy’s post and share some of my favourite opening lines from YA fantasy books.
+With the recent release of my new young adult book, Oath Breaker (BHC Press) I thought I’d do a twist on Cathy’s post and share some of my favourite opening lines from YA fantasy books.

 Paper and Fire by Rachel Caine